 It's not always easy to tell if an individual is simply being financially generous or is being exploited.
 It may be an overall pattern of behavior versus a single act, but here are some general warning signs:

 The uptick in abuse has not gone unnoticed by financial industry regulators.
-Earlier this year, the Financial Industry Regulatory Authority (FINRA) issued guidelines for brokers, bankers and advisors to recognize and report potential financial abuse specifically against seniors.
+The Financial Industry Regulatory Authority (FINRA) issued guidelines for brokers, bankers and advisors to recognize and report potential financial abuse specifically against seniors.